-It’s not uncommon for children to suffer varying levels of anxiety when it comes to dental treatment and appointments, and it’s important that these fears are taken seriously so as to prevent them worsening and becoming more problematic over time.
+It’s not uncommon for children to suffer varying levels of anxiety about dental treatment and appointments.
+It’s important that these fears are taken seriously so as to prevent them worsening and becoming more problematic over time.

 Keep them informed

-Letting children know their dental appointment is coming up enables them to come to terms and mentally prepare themselves.
+Letting children know their dental appointment is coming up enables them to mentally prepare themselves.
 Give them as much information about the appointment as possible so there are no surprises when they get there.
 Springing an appointment on them is likely to increase anxiety and worsen the situation over time.

 Bring a toy or something comforting